layer6ai-labs/EGT/README.md

 ## Datasets and Environment
 * Java 8+
 * Code primarily tested for Python 3.5
-* Evaluation data can be downloaded from [here](https://s3.amazonaws.com/public.layer6.ai/landmark/EGT-DATA/evaluation.tar.gz) (taken from authors of the ROxford and RParis datasets at [here](  https://github.com/filipradenovic/revisitop), redistributed with permission from author)
+* Evaluation data can be downloaded from [here](https://s3.amazonaws.com/public.layer6.ai/landmark/EGT-DATA/evaluation.tar.gz) (taken from the authors of the ROxford and RParis [datasets](  https://github.com/filipradenovic/revisitop), and redistributed with permission)

 ## Setup
 We have included a demo script `run_all.py` to run our model end-to-end.
-1. Download the evluation data and place the `evaluation.tar.gz` file in `data/`, then decompress and untar (e.g. `tar -xzf evaluation.tar.gz`).
+1. Download the evaluation data and place the `evaluation.tar.gz` file in `data/`, then decompress and untar (e.g. `tar -xzf evaluation.tar.gz`).
 2. Run the demo script with `python run_all.py`.
 The script computes mAP accuracy for ROxford Hard and Medium datasets, and you should see output like this: `mAP H: 56.29, M: 73.63`.
 These correspond to results reported in the first half of Table 1 in the paper.
 <p>